 Whilst our travels around Asia have taken us to countries like Sri Lanka, Thailand and Cambodia, we have yet to visit India.
 However, we cannot deny that touring through this diverse and welcoming country would be an amazing experience and we can’t wait to see it for ourselves.
 And here’s why:

-A country filled with historical sights from palaces and temples, to forts and ruins, India has a long history and currently boasts 37 UNESCO sites on the World Heritage List.
+A country filled with historical sights from palaces and temples to forts and ruins, India has a long history and currently boasts 37 UNESCO sites on the World Heritage List.
 The monuments here display India’s rich heritage, from religious influences to colonialism and as such, the architecture is very diverse.

-Visit valleys and meadows filled with wild flowers at the Nanda Devi and Valley of Flowers National Parks, or schedule Khangchendzonga National Park into your itinerary for forests, glaciers and the third tallest mountain in the world.
+Visit valleys and meadows filled with endemic wild alpine species in the Nanda Devi and Valley of Flowers National Park in Uttarakhand, and gaze in awe at the snow-capped pinnacle of the second highest peak in India.

 Spirituality and Religion

 As the founding place of many faiths, including Buddhism and Hinduism, religion and spirituality are a part of everyday life here.
 Many people travel to India solely for the purpose of spirituality, for yoga and meditation retreats, for example, whilst other curious travellers simply want to experience a different culture and way of life.

 As a deeply religious country, there are a large number of temples and monuments that you can visit all across India.
 This includes the golden and intricate Padmanabhaswamy Temple, or the waterside and serene Ananthapura Lake Temple.
 Top of the spiritual experience list is of course Varanasi, fondly knows as the centre of Hinduism as it is believed to have been created by Lord Shiva himself.
 The bathing ghats on the banks of the River Ganges are one of the big draws, and taking a boat trip along the water is a great way to experience this legendary city.